morrowsend/falcon/README.md

 - Searches for websites you visited between 11/29/2015 and 3/26/2016 containing the keywords "ethereum" and "medium"

 ## Transparent Installation
-If you don't feel comfortable installing a Chrome extension that can read and modify all data on the websites you visit from the webstore (we wouldn't either!), you can clone it on your local machine, read through our code to verify that it is not malicious, and then install it as an unpacked local extension through the menu in `chrome://extensions/`.
+If you don't feel comfortable installing a Firefox extension that can read and modify all data on the websites you visit from the webstore (we wouldn't either!), you can clone it on your local machine, read through our code to verify that it is not malicious, and sign it at addons.mozilla.org and install it.
 This way you also won't receive any automatic updates, as well.

 ## Preferences Page
 To manage which URLs Falcon can index, delete websites from the index, and more, go to the preferences page.